PRU212-Group2/2D-death-journey/README.md

 4. **The Punishment:** The final level reveals the horrifying truth, hell on earth.

 ## 🎯 Objective
-Survive the journey by defeating enemies, collecting power-ups, and solving mysteries to rescue Maria.
+Survive the journey by defeating enemies, collecting power-ups, solving mysteries to find Maria and the truth.

 ## 🎨 Graphics & Environments
 - **Forests** with eerie full-moon settings.